-WordPress and WooCommerce auto-login plugins provide a dynamic link that automatically logs customers into their accounts.
-This saves customers having to remember or store usernames and passwords.
+WordPress and WooCommerce auto login plugins provide a dynamic link that automatically logs customers into their accounts.
+This saves customers from having to remember or store usernames and passwords.
 All they need is their personal auto-login URL.

-For full instructions, check out our separate guide on how to set up WooCommerce auto-login URL's.
+For full instructions, check out our separate step-by-step tutorial on how to set up WooCommerce auto-login URLs.

 What type of WooCommerce login do you use?

-As you can see, there are many types of WooCommerce login designed for different types of store.
-I hope this guide has helped you to choose the right login method for your website, and to set it up properly.
+As you can see, there are many types of WooCommerce login designed for different types of stores.
+I hope this guide has helped you to choose the right login method for your WordPress site and to set it up properly.

-How do you allow customers to login to your WooCommerce site?
-Are there are good plugins I've missed?
+How do you allow customers to log in to your site?
+Are there good WooCommerce plugins I've missed?
 What pitfalls did you come across and what would you advise other WooCommerce users?
 Please add your comments below.

 I am facing the problem that user can only be logged in through username not by email address whereas the option is given there. they come up with error